Updated Feb 19, 2026

 To get started, head over to adalo.com and click "Sign Up" or "Get Started for Free."
 You can register using your email and password or log in through Google or Apple.
 Once you verify your email, complete the profile setup and confirm your locale preferences, including USD currency and US English spelling.

-Adalo offers a free plan that’s perfect for building and testing your app.
-When you’re ready to publish, you can upgrade to the Starter plan for $45.00/month, which unlocks features like app store publishing, custom domains, and Stripe integration.
-For more advanced needs, higher-tier plans like Professional and Business (up to $200.00/month) provide additional tools, including advanced actions, higher monthly active user limits, and extra editor seats for team collaboration.
+Adalo offers a free plan that's perfect for building and testing your app.
+When you're ready to publish, you can upgrade to the Starter plan at $36/month, which unlocks features like app store publishing, custom domains, and Stripe integration.
+Unlike competitors that charge based on usage or limit how often you can republish your app, Adalo's plans include unlimited usage and unlimited app store updates—no surprise bills as your store grows.
+For more advanced needs, higher-tier plans provide additional tools, including advanced actions, higher monthly active user limits, and extra editor seats for team collaboration.

-Adalo’s AI-assisted setup makes the app-building process faster.
+Adalo's AI-assisted setup makes the app-building process faster.
 When creating a new app, choose the AI App Builder option and type something like: "Build an e-commerce mobile app for selling products in the US with product catalog, cart, Stripe payments in USD, and user accounts."
-The AI will generate a starter template with pre-built screens and a database structure, saving you hours of work.
+Magic Start generates a complete app foundation with pre-built screens and a database structure, saving you hours of planning work.
 Alternatively, you can select pre-built Feature Templates like "Online Store" or "Store with Shopping Cart", which come with ready-to-use screens, logic, and database collections tailored for e-commerce.

 Once your account is set up and you've selected a plan, you can move on to configuring your product database.